avalentino/xseof/README.rst

     >>> orbit = aux_orbres.from_string(data)

-Licanse
+License
 -------

-Copyright 2022 Antonio Valentino
+Copyright 2022-2023 Antonio Valentino

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.